cochoa0x1/car-tracking/readme.md

 ### Discussion

 Performance was the biggest problem.
 The sliding window approach, to find a tight bounding box, requires many windows at many scales.
 I only used three scales which leads to boxes that are sometimes too big and sometimes too small.
 A smart window search could be used.
 Perhaps large windows with a recursive subdivision search only on a highly scored match.
-To do this I would have needed to use something other than sklearn's SVC since it does not support returning match probabilties.
+To do this I would have needed to use something other than sklearn's SVC since it does not support returning match probabilities.
 A simple logistic classified with softmax output would have been easier to use.
-The pipeline will likey fail under dramatically different lighting conditions, struggles with occluded cars, and does not do well for vechicles on the horizon.
-Other approaches yet to be tried would be to just search the area nearest the last car location each frame, then every once in a while, search the entire image aggresively.
+The pipeline will likey fail under dramatically different lighting conditions, struggles with occluded cars, and does not do well for vehicles on the horizon.
+Other approaches yet to be tried would be to just search the area nearest the last car location each frame, then every once in a while, search the entire image aggressively.
 In other words, track the cars once they are found instead of blindly looking for them each frame.
+Also, cars from the opposing lane are also detected, to fix this a classifier that can detect the front/back of a car could be used and/or knowledge about the lanes location could be included.